jupyter-server/gateway_provisioners/docs/source/operators/config-add-env.md

   GP_DOCKER_NETWORK=bridge
     Docker and Docker Swarm Provisioners only.
-Used by the docker deployment and launch scripts, this indicates the name of the docker network docker network to use.
+Used by the docker deployment and launch scripts, this indicates the name of the docker network to use.
 The docker kernel launcher (launch_docker.py) defaults this value to 'bridge' only in cases where it wasn't previously set by the deployment script.

   GP_ENABLE_TUNNELING=False
     Indicates whether tunneling (via ssh) of the kernel and communication ports